wuciawe/wuciawe.github.io/_posts/2016-07-24-notes-on-bayesian-modelling.md

 $$

-Evaluating the ratio of \\(\frac{p(\boldsymbol{\theta}'|y)}{p(\boldsymbol{\theta}^{(t)} | y)}\\) in practice involves a comparison of the unstandardised posterior densityt.
+Evaluating the ratio of \\(\frac{p(\boldsymbol{\theta}'|y)}{p(\boldsymbol{\theta}^{(t)} | y)}\\) in practice involves a comparison of the unstandardised posterior density.
 In practice also the parameters are updated individually or in sub-blocks of the overall parameter set.
 In fact, for updating a particular parameter, with proposed value \\(\theta'\_j\\) from a proposal density specific to \\(\theta_j\\), all other parameters than the jth can be regarded as fixed.
 So all